 At St. Joseph's the mathematical curriculum is delivered through a concrete, pictorial, abstract approach.
-The curriculum is delivered and revisited through an awareness of learning and progress needs of all pupils.
+The curriculum is delivered using the teaching for mastery in mathematics, in collaboration with the East Midlands Maths Hub.
 The maths curriculum aims to develop resilience, confidence and problem-solving skills of all pupils and provide them with the skills to apply their knowledge to a range of contexts.
 We aim to teach a balanced, progressive mathematical curriculum to develop mathematically fluent pupils.
 Strong AfL allows for pupils to be appropriately challenged and supported where necessary.
 This ensures that all pupils are able to make progress towards the end of year expectations.
 All pupils to have the opportunity to apply their learning through a range of fluency, reasoning and problem-solving contexts.